 • What was the Result?
 What skill did you utilize or demonstrate?

-What is the proper way to write or incorporate professional accomplishments in your resume?
+How do you write or incorporate professional accomplishments in your resume?

 After identifying professional accomplishments or using BDI questions to uncover them, you need to write them in proper sentence format.
 Flesh out the details of the actions you took.